Wondering how to write a sales email that converts?

 How To Write A Sales Email That Converts

-To write a high-performing email, you need to master two skills: hard skill (Content) and soft skill (Attitude).
+To write a high-performing email, you need to master two skills: Content and Attitude.

 The subject of the email tells its context.
 The subject line aims to inform readers what to expect in the email.
 It should catch the user’s interest and attention.
-Remember, don’t sound pushy or poking in the subject line.
+Remember when you write a sales email: don’t sound pushy or poking in the subject line.

-Here are some examples of how to write the subject line in a sales email:
+Here are some examples of how to write the subject line in a sales email to customers:

 - Sara suggested I get in touch with you.